AnneKluytmans/novi-backend-final-project-groovify-wep-api/README.md

 process orders with ease.

 ### Features
-- **Product Management**: Customers can browse and filter the vinyl collection by artist, genre, price, and more.
+- **Product Management**: Customers can explore the vinyl records collection, filtering by artist, genre, price, and more.
-  Employees can efficiently add, update, and remove vinyl records, manage stock levels, and upload/download album covers,
+  Employees can efficiently manage stock levels, add, update, and remove vinyl records, and upload/download album covers
 - ensuring an accurate and up-to-date catalog.
 - **Order Management**: Customers can easily place, update, and cancel orders.
 They can also view their order details along with
 - corresponding invoices.
 Employees can update order statuses and retrieve order and invoice details to ensure a smooth order process.
-- **User Management**: Both customers and employees can create accounts, manage their personal details, and update their information as needed.
+- **User Management**: Both customers and employees can create and manage accounts and update their personal details as needed.
-  Employees have the ability to retrieve customer information when necessary.
+  Employees have access to customer information when necessary for support or order processing.
 - **Authentication and Authorization**: Role-based access control ensures that users can only perform actions within their permissions,
 - protecting sensitive data and maintaining system security.